terotests/ts2redux/README.md

 # TypeScript to Redux

-Tries to simplify creating the Redux state into 3 simple steps:
+Tries to simplify creating the Redux state into 3 simple steps (with some substeps):

 1. Create a model
 2. Compile the model to reducers